wilsonliaows/docs/connectors/quickbase.md

 Composite fields are essentially fields which may have multiple other fields that make it up - such as an address type field.
 In such cases, simply providing the main field name as an input will ensure that the multiple other fields that it comprises will be handled properly.

-For example, if I would also like to pull out a field "Home Address", which is an address type field, I'll simply put in the field name "Home Address" and the composite fields "Street 1", Street 2", "City", etc. will show up as generated input fields.
+For example, if I would also like to pull out a field 'Home Address', which is an address type field, I'll simply put in the field name 'Home Address' and the composite fields 'Street 1', 'Street 2', 'City', etc. will show up as generated input fields.
 Again, remember to refresh your schema after changing the input field list!

 ![Adding Input Fields](/assets/images/connectors/quickbase/adding-input-fields.png)
 *Adding input fields*